Eyeglasses and Contact Lenses

 The lens power of eyeglasses is measured in diopters.
 This measurement reflects the

-amount of power necessary to focus images directly on to the retina.
-When looking
+amount of power necessary to focus images directly onto the retina.
+When looking at

 O.D.
 Oculus dextrous simply refers to the right eye (sometimes the abbreviation RE